sdgsolutionspace/website/_posts/2017-11-29-Integration-in-progress-Why-focusing-on Women-Refugees.markdown

 Authors: **Amaëlle Grosjean & Katerina Polyakova**

-Integration in Progress - Post 2 - Why Focusing on Women Refugees?
+Integration in Progress - Why Focusing on Women Refugees?

 The specific context of Geneva in the refugee “crisis”: